Leadership & Service /

 The freshman, sophomore and junior classes sponsor a formal dance in the spring in honor of the senior class.
 Seniors attend the dance free of charge.
 All students are welcome.

-Each year as the spring semester comes to a close, Meredith celebrates the achievements of its outstanding women at an annual Academic and Leadership Awards program.
+Each year as the spring semester comes to a close, Meredith celebrates the achievements of its outstanding students at an annual Academic and Leadership Awards program.
 College-wide academic and leadership awards are presented to outstanding students.

 In addition, many departments and schools host awards ceremonies scheduled during the second semester.
 A number of those events, as well as the Undergraduate Research Conference, are held on a day of Celebrating Student Achievement, a tradition begun in 2003 through the cooperation of the Divisions of Academic and College Programs.